eapolat/Connecting-Mathematics-and-Data-Science-Forecasting-Stock-Prices/README.md

 The included report features extensive analysis and deep comments on model performances, and it discusses why certain complex architectures may or may not outperform classical methods in specific financial contexts.

+There are still a lof of details and explanations in the report.
 You can see both the report and the code that I wrote for this project in the folders.

 If you have any further questions about the project, you can contact me by: e.anil.polat@gmail.com or https://www.linkedin.com/in/emre-an%C4%B1l-polat-7b05b2262/